heilaaks/snippy/docs/dev/SCRIBBLING.md

        did not give any values for the CLI option, it is considered as "match any".
 For example a CLI option and value combination '--sall ' causes the tool to list all content.

+       For the search_filter the use of None prevents unnecessary usage of the search filter for database search results.

     2. All but reference content links are sorted